Skip to content

 The short answer

 Rucking is not meditation, but it functions like meditation.
 You move, carry weight, breathe rhythmically, and spend time outside.
-Research shows that each of these individually improves mental health.
+Multiple studies demonstrate that each of these individually improves mental health.
 Together, they create a low-barrier entry point into physical activity that actually sticks.

 This article is written for people dealing with anxiety, stress, or low mood.
 It is not a replacement for professional treatment - therapists, psychiatrists, and counselors exist for reasons.
 But evidence suggests that adding rucking to whatever else you are doing (therapy, medication, lifestyle changes) can meaningfully improve outcomes.